 Ceilings Matter.
 And although we prefer wood, understanding the different types of ceilings can help you communicate your vision for a space.
+To see the newest wood ceiling products, check out the 9100 Hybrid Panel for a combination of grille and linear panel styles.

 The type of ceiling that you choose depends on your particular space as well as your design intent.
 Do you need it to be elaborate and eye-catching?
 Or does it need to go beyond basic aesthetics and have superior performance aspects?